 Simple Tips To Stop Abusing Food And Alcohol

-To control our diet, you don’t have to give up delicious food and pleasant drinks.
-Ask yourself a few simple questions, and you can eat and drink as much as you really need.
+To control our diet, you don't have to give up delicious food and pleasant drinks.
+You can eat and drink as much as you actually need if you just ask yourself a few basic questions.

 Don’t be shy; we all did that.
 We overeat and then regretted it terribly.
 We promised ourselves not to do that again, but we didn’t keep that promise.
 Only a small piece of chocolate cake, only a small piece and half of the cake was gone.
 And then – a feeling of guilt and regret.
 Snacks at night?
 But what about without them.
 Another glass of wine, and in the morning – Bloody Mary.
 Then, to not swell like a bubble, we go on a diet or punish ourselves with additional exercises.

 It is very unpleasant to feel that you cannot control your desires.
 Especially when you started eating healthy, but one breakdown undermined all your achievements.
-However, there is a way out of this endless cycle of excesses and self-restraint.
+But there is a way out of this never-ending circle of excesses and self-restraint.
 You need to change the angle of perception of consumed food.
 Perhaps this formulation sounds too vague and unattainable, but in fact, it implies concrete steps.
 Follow these two simple strategies.

 Read also: What To Eat To Avoid Wrinkles: 14 Healthy Foods